thatgeeman/stat-mech-ens/README.md

-# stat-mech-ens
+# stat-mech-ens for py3
-From a course on stat-mech provided by ENS
+From a course on stat-mech provided by ENS, modified for python 3